sagarbhatt0904/CP_PhaseTransformation/README.md

 ## Material Point Integrator

 This repository contains a Jupyter Notebook implementation of the crystal plasticity model developed to model deformation caused by phase transformation.
-The Jupyter Notebook describes a material point integrator which can be plugged into a finite element framework to compute streses at each integration point.
-The finite element formulation can then be used to solve for the deformation at element level and for the mesh.
+The Jupyter Notebook describes a material point integrator which can be plugged into a finite element framework to compute stresses at an integration point.
+The finite element framework can then be used to solve for the deformation at element level and for the mesh.

 ### Things to note before using the code: